bekirbakar/embedded-project-collection/README.md

 - Language: C
 - Hardware: STM32F1 Devices, DC Motors

+Note that STM libraries were not uploaded.
+See the `.gitignore` file for details.

 ## Charger Unit

 - Info: 2018 / Schematic Design / Freelance